Google PageRank Formula / Algorithm

 Now, let’s take a look at another example for you to see how important the number of outbound links is.
 For example, if you buy a backlink on PR6 page with only 1 outbound link, then your page will get the following PR weight: 15,625 (weight of PR6 page) / 2 (your link will become 2nd outbound link) – 15% = 6,640.62 weight.
 If your page is PR0, such backlink will increase your page PR to PR5 in the next Google PR update.

-All this means that, when you purchase backlinks, you need to consider not only Google PR of the page, but also the number of outbound links on that page.
+All this means that, when you buy backlinks, you need to consider not only Google PR of the page, but also the number of outbound links on that page.
 This is even more important!
 And this is what LinksManagement does for you:

 LinksManagement calculates PR weight of a backlink page and shows it to you in our Find & Buy Links Interface in the Passed PR Weight column.

 If you don’t have a LinksManagement account yet, you can sign up for free or find out more about our contextual link building service.
 Learn how Google’s latest changes can influence on your traffic & rankings in 2019 and beyond.